-Cash distributions to our general partner.....
+Cash distributions of available cash from operating surplus to our general partner.....

 Cash distributions will generally be made 98% to the unitholders, including to our general partner as holder of the subordinated units, and 2% to the general partner.
 If distributions exceed the target levels, our general partner will receive a percentage of the excess distributions that will increase its distributions to up to 50% of the excess distributions above the target levels.